thms/alive/README.md

 ## Strategy
 Geminitan and Ardentismaxima: use for closing out fights, rather than for opening, since they are hard to kill, but may not have much left afterwards
-Indoraptor Gen 2: cautious strikes until opponent slows it down, then mutual fury plus definite rampage or just definite rampage.
+Indoraptor Gen 2: cautious strikes until opponent slows it down, then mutual fury plus definite rampage or just  rampage.

 # Mechanics